intltechventures/Lab.Architecture/Security/DataClassificationLevels.md

             * URLs
             * Full-face photographic images
             * Any other unique identifying number, characteristic, code, or combination that allows identification of an individual
+        * Electronic Protected Health Information ("EPHI")
+          * EPHI is defined as any Protected Health Information ("PHI") that is stored in or transmitted by electronic media.
+For the purpose of this definition, electronic media includes:
+            * Electronic storage media includes computer hard drives and any removable and/or transportable digital memory medium, such as magnetic tape or disk, optical disk, or digital memory card.
+            * Transmission media used to exchange information already in electronic storage media.
+Transmission media includes, for example, the Internet, an extranet (using Internet technology to link a business with information accessible only to collaborating parties), leased lines, dial-up lines, private networks and the physical movement of removable and/or transportable electronic storage media.
+Certain transmissions, including of paper, via facsimile, and of voice, via telephone, are not considered to be transmissions via electronic media because the information being exchanged did not exists in electronic form before the transmission.
+        * Federal Tax Information ("FTI")
+          * FTI is defined as any return, return information or taxpayer return information that is entrusted to the organization by the Internal Revenue Services
+        * Personal Data from European Union (EU)
+          * Any personal data that is collected from individuals in European Economic Area (EEA) countries is subject to GDPR.
+          * The EU’s General Data Protection Regulation (GDPR) defines personal data as any information that can identify a natural person, directly or indirectly, by reference to an identifier including
+            * Name
+            * An identification number
+            * Location data
+            * An online identifier
+            * One or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person
         * Personally Identifiable Information (PII)
           * For Example:
             * Social Security number